TechupBusiness/simple-docker-multi-project/README.md

 ### project.sh
 This script generates the project folder in `applications/docker-data/{MY-PROJECT}` and reads all `template.env` settings from all chosen services.
 It allows to interactively modify all settings in the projects' `.env` file.
 It can be run for new but also existing projects.

+It's possible to exit the interactive configuration any time by pressing `CTRL + C`.
+Variable values are written to the `.env` file in the moment you press the return key (after entering it).

 ## Custom services and service modifications
 Custom services can be added in `applications/custom-services/` as `main`- or `extra`-service.
 You can add the content of `applications/custom-services/` to your own git repository and/or